-18. As a first step toward achieving financial sustainability for the reconstruction program, Bosnia and Herzegovina authorities should contribute on an increasing basis to the costs.
-In 1997, it is expected that they could finance up to 10 percent of the civil works and the full cost of the local transport of goods procured internationally.
+19. As a first step toward achieving financial sustainability for the reconstruction program, Bosnia and Herzegovina authorities should contribute to the costs on an increasing basis.
+As a first step, they are expected to finance 10 percent of the civil works to be implemented under a World Bank credit foreseen for approval in 1997.

-Roads and bridges (US\$97 million): Completing restoration of the primary network
+Roads and bridges (US\$100 million): Completing restoration of the primary network

-- 19. Road network (US\$93 million).
-Reconstructing all first priority bridges and tunnels and completing rehabilitation of the priority road sections will require US\$93 million (priorities being selected on the basis of current conditions and estimated traffic).
-The program includes: - Rehabilitating 200 km of roads and 2 km of landslides (US\$38 million); - Repairing twelve bridges, including two bridges on the Sava River (US\$25 million); - Rehabilitating twenty five tunnels (US\$4 million); - Providing road and asphalt/quarry equipment for local contractors (US\$21 million); and - Supporting local road maintenance units (US\$5 million).
+20. Reconstructing all first priority bridges and tunnels and completing rehabilitation of priority road sections will require US\$100 million (with priorities selected on the basis of current conditions and estimated traffic).9 The program includes:

+- Rehabilitating about 300 km of roads, including repairs to landslides and tunnels (US\$51million); - Repairing seventeen bridges, including four bridges on the Sava/Una Rivers (US\$37 million); and - Providing road, asphalt, and quarry equipment for local contractors as well as road safety equipment (US\$12 million).

-Donors should pay particular attention to repair and reconstruction needs in Republika Srpska, where very few works have been implemented in 1996.
+Donors should pay particular attention to repair and reconstruction needs in Republika Srpska, where very few works were implemented in 1996.
 Priority should also be given to repairing the few damaged road and bridge links that are hindering inter-Entity movements, as well as connections with neighboring countries.